rejuvenationinc/pi_wiki/README.md

   - CD into the repo's directory
   - Run `rake build` - This will build the source into a gemfile
   - Run `gem uninstall gollum` to uninstall the current version
-  - Run 'gem install pkg/gollum.....gem` Note: The verison may change, but you should be able to tab complete after gollum to install
+  - Run `gem install pkg/gollum.....gem` Note: The verison may change, but you should be able to tab complete after gollum to install

 If the server is running gollum in a screen session run these commands:
   - `screen -r`